 Complete the online Booster Dose Eligibility Checker (external link) to find out when you should get your next dose.
 Most people under the age of 65 are recommended to get their booster dose six months after their last dose or following a COVID-19 infection.

-People over the age of 65 and people at higher risk of severe COVID-19 illness are strongly recommended to get their booster dose at a three-month interval, as we enter the fall/winter respiratory illness season.
+People over the age of 65 and people at higher risk of severe COVID-19 illness are strongly recommended to get their booster this fall/winter respiratory illness season.
+Boosters are recommended 6 months (minimum of 3 months) after completing a primary series or a COVID-19 infection.

 There are currently two types of booster doses available: